 One of the major issues small business owners might struggle with is the constant need for engagement on social media.
 Relationships on social media are built on consistent engagement which also helps most algorithms push your media forward.
 If you’re wearing all the hats of your small business, you might just not have time to manage your social media as well.

-How to use social media marketing for small businesses
+How to use social media marketing

 - Decide on 1-2 platforms to begin with.
 Research what social media platform is most popular with your ideal audience and how much time they spend on it.
 This will give you an indication on the level of engagement you might have.
 At this point, you should also research the algorithm your chosen platforms use.
 Some platforms prefer accounts who posts 3x daily and others prefer 3x a week so make sure you check!